HristinaStoyanova68/Angular-Project/README.md

 ## How it works

 - **Account Creation:**
-Users register to create personalized accounts, allowing them to create, modify, or delete recipe.
+Users can craft their unique culinary identity by creating a personalized account, which allows them to create, update and delete their own recipes.
 - **Creating an Recipe in a Collection:**
-Once registered, user can easily  go to add-recipe button and with few steps can add a recipe.
+Once registered, user can easily go to Add Recipe button and with few steps can add a recipe.
 - **Real-time Updates:**
 All changes made to the recipes and collections, including additions and modifications, are updated in real-time, ensuring that information about each recipe is current.
 - **Liking an Recipe:**